Toward 6G Sidelink Reliability: MAC PRR Modeling for NR Mode 2 SPS and ns-3 Validation

 \subsection{Performance Analysis - Collision Event 2}

 Collision Event 2 happens if UE 0 has collided with at least one of the other UEs in UE 0's most recent selection window, and collision will continue in UE 0's current selection window if both UE 0 and the collided UE(s) do not change the PRB after UE 0's most recent selection window.
-Similar to Collision Event 1 potentially involving multiple ($ >2 $) packets/UEs as indicated by (\ref{eq:P_s_1}) resulting in $n$-fold collision\footnote{For instance, if $n = 10$, 10 other UEs participate reselection within the overlapping selection window as UE 0, the $\#$ of collided packets/UEs in a collision $N_c$ can be up to 10.}, Collision Event 2 may also involve multiple packets/UEs.
+Similar to Collision Event 1 potentially involving multiple ($ >2 $) packets/UEs as indicated by Eq. (\ref{eq:P_s_1}) resulting in $n$-fold collision, Collision Event 2 may also involve multiple packets/UEs.
+For instance, if $n = 10$, ten other UEs participate in reselection within the overlapping selection window as UE 0, the number of collided packets/UEs in a collision $N_c$ can be up to 10.
 However, Fig. \ref{fig:Pnc} shows that the 2-packet/UE collision (i.e., $N_c = 2$) probability dominates for all $N_{UE}$, as observed from data gathered through ns-3 simulations, especially in under-saturated condition.
 Since our analytical model is aimed at the under-saturated condition, we hereafter assume that only the 2-packet/UE collisions constitute Collision Event 2 to simplify the analytical model, as shown in Fig. \ref{fig:ce22sub}.

-Note that Collision Event 2 occurs conditioned on the events in UE 0's {\em most recent} previous selection window during [$T_1, T_1 + T_{RRI}$], as represented by the following event sets:
+Since Collision Event 2 occurs conditioned on the events in UE 0's {\em most recent} previous selection window during [$T_1, T_1 + T_{RRI}$], as represented by the following event sets: